 In summary, our simulations show that the proposed algorithm SDT performs well in terms of both coverage ratio and average tardiness under a variety of settings.
 When the recharge workloads are light, TSP achieves good performance.
-However its performance degrades quickly when the the number of high-power nodes increases.
-The EDF scheduler suffers from large standard deviation in coverage ratio and tardiness.
+The EDF scheduler suffers from large standard deviation in coverage ratio and tardiness, showing that it cannot provide stable performance.
 From the experiment results of EDF-I, we can see that the Insertion heuristic is able to slightly improve the scheduling performance in small scale networks.
-MRF scheduler has satisfactory performance in coverage ratio, but it is unable to reduce average tardiness.
+MRF scheduler has satisfactory performance in coverage ratio, but it is unable to reduce average tardiness